 What are the trains like?

-The trains are air-conditioned, spacious & smooth-riding, with toilets, at-seat power sockets & free WiFi - but minimal catering, so bring your own supplies.
+The IC trains are air-conditioned, spacious & smooth-riding, with toilets, at-seat power sockets & free WiFi - but minimal catering, so bring your own supplies.

 On 17 June 2023, the first Copenhagen to Hamburg train to use the 'new' German intercity cars is boarding at Copenhagen.
 Photo courtesy of Peter Kincey.